 Step #3: What did you learn from this challenge?

 The most important note to remember about this essay prompt is this: You must end your essay on a forward-looking note!
 If you don’t end on a positive note, your writing will be crossing into the dangerous territory of a sob story, which is never how you want to end your college essays.
-Sum up your essay by showcasing how you’ll take the learnings form this experience and apply them to your future.
+Sum up your essay by showcasing how you’ll take the learnings from this experience and apply them to your future.

 How to Answer the UC Personal Insight Question #6